Updated November 2021

 We want you to know that your Pap smear is a test that is far too important to skip and doing so means cervical precancerous changes may go undetected until they have reached an advanced stage or turned into cancer.

-We are still taking all precautions during this pandemic to ensure your safety even as vaccines are available and restrictions are being lifted.
+We are still taking all precautions during this pandemic to ensure your safety even as the situation seems to be changing every day.
 We’ll look at a few of these precautions as well as review the main reasons your Pap smear is too important to skip.